 Loan payments to you do not affect your Social Security or Medicare benefits because those benefits are not based on the income or assets of the recipient.
 If you are collecting benefits from another asset based program, such as Medicaid, please consult your financial or Medicaid professional.
 Funds received from a reverse mortgage are not considered income and are therefore not taxable.
 Please consult your tax advisor for more details.

 Yes, you will have to pay closing costs which include an origination fee, counseling and appraisal fee, normal mortgage closing costs, and a mortgage insurance premium.
 Typically you will be able to include almost all closing costs into the loan with little or no out of pocket expense.

 ABSOLUTELY NOT.
 As long as you occupy the property as your principal residence and follow all the other rules such as paying your property taxes and insurance, you cannot be forced to sell or vacate the property.
 This is true even if the total of the mortgage payments to you exceeds the value of the property.
 No deficiency judgment may result from your reverse mortgage loan since it is a nonrecourse loan.
 FHA insurance covers any further financial obligation to the lender.

 Great question!
 This is a loan that was designed for senior homeowners.
-YOU decided if you want to make a monthly payment at all.
-The actual program was designed so the there are no minimum monthly payments required, but you can make them as you see fit.
+YOU decide if you want to make a monthly payment at all.
+The actual program was designed so the there are no minimum monthly payments required, but you can but you can make monthly payments if you choose.
 You can make a payment based on a traditional mortgage, one for interest only, or even just a small payment.
-This allows you to have full control over the loan balance for your home at all time. and of course, you don’t have to make any payments if that fits your financial situation better.
+This allows you to have full control over the loan balance for your home at all time. and of course, you don’t have to make any payments if that fits your financial situation.